NOVA-IMS-Innovation-and-Analytics-Lab/geometric-smote/docs/examples/applications/README.md

 # Applications

-Examples of applications for the `geometric-smote` package.
+Examples of applications for the `imblearn_extra` package.